Mxlaugh91/Lawncare/context.md

 ### UI Components
 - Layouts: `src/components/layouts/`
 - UI Components: `src/components/ui/`
+- Admin Components: `src/components/admin/`
 - Pages: `src/pages/`
+- Time Entry Components: `src/pages/employee/time-entry/`

 ### Business Logic
 - Services: `src/services/`
 - Hooks: `src/hooks/`

+### Recent Refactoring
+The TimeEntry page has been refactored from a single large component (~500+ lines) into multiple smaller, focused components (~50-100 lines each).
+This improves:
+- **Maintainability** - Easier to find and modify specific functionality
+- **Performance** - Better memoization and reduced re-renders
+- **Reusability** - Components can be reused in other parts of the app
+- **Testing** - Smaller components are easier to test in isolation
+- **Development** - Faster hot module replacement and debugging